Crystalwarrior/KFO-Server/README.md

 * **area_lists**
     - Lists all available area lists as established in `config/area_lists.yaml`.
 * **ban** "IPID"/"IP"
-    - Bans the IPID/IP (hdid is linked to ipid so all bans happen at the same time).
+    - Bans the specified IPID/IP (hdid is linked to ipid so all bans happen at the same time).
 * **banhdid** "HDID"
-    - Bans the HDID (hdid is linked to ipid so all bans happen at the same time).
+    - Bans the specified HDID (hdid is linked to ipid so all bans happen at the same time).
 * **bglock**
     - Toggles the background lock in the current area.
 * **can_iniswap**